keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 - Platform security features

   The deployment solution is designed to utilize the platform security features.
-For instance, using Azure App Serivice for deploying the frontend of the application benefits from the platform security features such as automated security patching etc.
+For instance, using Azure App Service for deploying the frontend of the application benefits from the platform security features such as automated security patching etc.

 ### Simplicity